Setting up a budget Home Gym

 A Private Space with a Mirror

-Two other essentials when it comes to creating a home gym: a room you can call yours with plenty of privacy, and a full-length mirror to watch your form.
+Two other essentials when it comes to creating a home gym: a room you can call yours with plenty of privacy and a full-length mirror to watch your form.
 If you can set aside a dedicated exercise room in your home, you want it to be free from distractions.
 You should be able to close the door, turn on your favourite workout DVD, or play some music so that you can shut off the rest of the world and focus on yourself for just a little while every day.
-Make sure your space has a mirror as well so that you can be sure you are executing each movement with the proper alignment and form.
+Make sure your space has a mirror so that you can be sure you are executing each movement with the proper alignment and form.
 This will prevent injuries and ensure you get the best results.

 Splurging on Expensive Equipment